 CMS utilizes the following performance measures to calculate the star rating for long-term nursing home residents.
 Although the measurements below mention “residents”, all of these measures are strictly for long-stay nursing home residents.

 1. Activities of Daily Living – The percentage of residents whose need for assistance with activities of daily living (i.e., bathing, dressing, eating, using the toilet) has increased.

 2. Hospitalization – The number of unplanned hospitalizations that occurred per 1,000 long-stay resident days.
 Long-stay resident days are the days following a resident’s 100th day in the nursing home.

 3. Emergency Room – The number of outpatient emergency room visits per 1,000 long-stay resident days.

 4. Movement – Percentage of residents whose ability to move about without assistance has become more difficult.

 5. Bed Sores – Percentage of high-risk residents who have pressure ulcers (bed sores).

 6. Catheters – Percentage of residents who either have or had a catheter inserted and left in within the last seven days.
-A catheter is a tube that is inserted into the bladder in order to drain urine.
+A catheter is a tube that is inserted into the bladder to drain urine.

 7. Urinary Tract Infections – Percentage of residents, within the last 30 days, who had a urinary tract infection.

 8. Falls – Percentage of residents, within one full calendar year, that had a major injury due to a fall.

 9. Antipsychotics – Percentage of residents who were given an antipsychotic medication.
 Per the FDA, elderly persons with dementia who take antipsychotic medications have a greater risk of death.
-Ideally, problematic behavior should try to be managed in other ways.
+Problematic behavior should try to be managed in other ways.